Corn Casserole Bites

 This is the mini muffin pan I LOVE.
 I use it for my Pumpkin Poppers too.
 You can click on the image. (affiliate links included for your convenience)

 I hope you can to try these corn casserole bites soon!
-You might also want to check out my Corn Casserole with Bacon.
+You might also want to check out my Corn Casserole with Bacon that’s made in a baking dish.

 Love this recipe for gatherings.
 I used 2 long sprays of butter flavor cooking spray instead of the melted butter and they came out wonderful and saved some calories.